TacoConKvass/RogueLegacy2-Mods/Kris, Where Are We? Mod/README.md

 2. Backup your "Assembly-CSharp.dll" file located in "GamePath/Rogue Legacy 2_Data/Managed".
 3. Replace the file with the modded one.
 4. Have fun!

+## Changes made to the .dll file have been described in the PlayerLookController.cs file.
+To find it, you can search for the comments.